ppKrauss/SizedBigInt/README.md

 * The same set <i>X</i><sub>8</sub> without some (non-compatible) items, expressed in [quaternary (base4)](https://en.wikipedia.org/wiki/Quaternary_numeral_system): <br/><i>Y</i><sub>8</sub>=&nbsp;{`0`, `00`, `000`, `0000`, `0001`, `0002`, `0003`, `001`, `0010`, `0011`, ..., `3333`}.

 * Ordering.
 The order in ordinary mathematical *sets* is arbitrary, but to group or list elements we can adopt some order.
-The main ordering options for typical SizedBigInts are the **lexicographic order**, to enhance "same prefix" grouping or hierarchy; and the **pseudo-numeric order**, using the bit-length as first criterium and numeric order as second.
+The main ordering options for typical SizedBigInts are the **lexicographic order**, to enhance "same prefix" grouping or hierarchy; and the **pseudo-numeric order**.
+Using the bit-length as default criterium and numeric order as optional.

 Here a set of elements illustrated with different representations, listed by lexicographic order of the binary representation:
 ```
                     Representation
-    (size,value)   Binary                   Base4
+    (size,value)   BitString                   Base4
     (1,0)	    0                        ?
     (2,0)	    00                       0
     (3,0)	    000                      ?